Medicare Plans

 Enrolling into a Medicare Drug Plan or switching plans may be done at these times:

-• You may enroll in a new Medicare Drug Plan during the Medicare Advantage Disenrollment Period (runs from January 1 – February 14 each year), if you are dis-enrolling from a Medicare Advantage Plan during that time.
+- You may enroll in a new Medicare Drug Plan during the new Medicare Advantage Open Enrollment Period (runs from January 1 – March 31 each year), if you are dis-enrolling from a Medicare Advantage Plan during that time.
 Your new drug coverage begins on the first day of the month following the date the plan receives your enrollment form.

 In most cases, you must stay enrolled for that calendar year starting the date your coverage begins.
 However, in certain situations, you may be able to join, switch, or drop Medicare drug plans during a special enrollment period (like if you move out of the service area, lose other creditable prescription drug coverage, or live in an institution).